benisai/Openwrt-Monitoring/README.md

 ---------------------------------------------------------------
 # Router:
-Install Collectd, Prometheus Plugins and IPTMON.
+Install Collectd, Prometheus, and IPTMON.
-Also, you will need to copy the nat_traffic.lua file from this git repo to the prometheus lua location on your router ( /usr/lib/lua/prometheus-collectors/nat_traffic.lua) restart the service
+Also, you will need to copy the nat_traffic.lua file from this git repo and overwrite the prometheus lua location on your router ( /usr/lib/lua/prometheus-collectors/nat_traffic.lua).
+I modified this file to have src and dest ports, restart the service
-You will also need to point your DNS to the adguard container for DNS.
+You will also need to point your openwrt DNS to the adguard container for DNS.
 <pre>
-LuCI → Network → Interfaces → LAN → Edit → DHCP Server → Advanced Settings → DHCP-Options.
+Openwrt LuCI → Network → Interfaces → LAN → Edit → DHCP Server → Advanced Settings → DHCP-Options.
 Enter the following and click Save, then click Save & Apply: 6,192.168.8.1
 </pre>

 # Install Collectd on Openwrt router